IbrahimT04/Retro-Requiem/README.md

 # Retro Requiem - Textured Raycaster Game
 Version 2.0.1 - Textures Update
 This update introduces wall textures to make the game more realistic.
+This is a sequal to the Block Shooter game